mariusmuntean/ChartJs.Blazor/README.md

 For detailed instructions read the [Chart.Js](https://www.chartjs.org/docs/latest/charts/) documentation to understand how each chart works.

 ## A word on the samples
-The samples folder contains three projects, one for a client-side Blazor app, another one for a server-side Blazor app and a shared project.
+The **samples** folder contains three projects, one for a client-side Blazor app, another one for a server-side Blazor app and a shared project.
 The shared project is not really necessary but that is how I chose to avoid code duplication.

-The documentation might lag the actual development (who likes to write documentation, am I right?) but the samples will probably never lag the actual state of the library.
+The documentation might lag the actual development state (who likes to write documentation, am I right?) but the samples will probably never lag the actual state of the library.
 This is due to the way in which I develop where I constantly run the samples to play with new features of ChartJs.

 To make it easier for you to see what ChartJs.Blazor can do I host the client-side samples with [Netlify](https://www.netlify.com) on [www.iheartblazor.com](https://www.iheartblazor.com) (and a few other domains 😁 )